vitaliihonta/landing/mdoc/input/workflows-activities.md

 }
 ```

 There is nothing important to note here regarding ZIO Temporal.
 As you can see, it's possible to run any ZIO code in activities if you wrap it into `ZActivity.run` block.
-The activitiy creates directories, write data into files, etc.
+The activity creates directories, writes data into files, etc.

 ## Workflows
-The Workflow Definition concists of two main parts as well as the activity.
+The Workflow Definition consists of two main parts as well as the activity.

 The first one is **Workflow Interface** - a *Scala trait* with a **@workflowInterface** annotation.
 The Workflow Interface must contain a single abstract method with a **@workflowMethod** annotation.

-A Workflow Definition contains the actual business logic.
-It's determenistic, those free from any side effects.
-You have already decoupled all the non-deterministic and error-prone operations into activities.

-You're going to implement a `YoutubePullWorkflow` that fetches YouTube videos and stores them into the file system.
-The Workflow will use the activities implemented above.
+You will implement a `YoutubePullWorkflow` that uses the Activities you defined to fetch YouTube videos and store them in the file system.

 ### Workflow Interface
 You start with defining Workflow input parameters and output results as case classes: